 What is the Status of Minimum Wage in PA?

-The Commonwealth’s minimum wage has been $7.25 an hour for five years and, according to the state Department of Labor and Industry, 5.5 percent of Pennsylvania’s workforce — 190,800 people — earn the minimum or less.
+The Commonwealth’s minimum wage has been $7.25 an hour for nine years and, according to the state Department of Labor and Industry, 5.5 percent of Pennsylvania’s workforce — 190,800 people — earn the minimum or less.
 Of those workers, 65 percent are women, 74 percent are white, 58 percent are under the age of 25 and 60 percent do not have a high school diploma.

 Raising the wage will help address the ability of our neighbors to afford necessities, such as paying the rent, buying groceries or filling the car with gas.
 Although the current $7.25/hour has remained flat since 2009, housing, food and transportation costs have steadily increased.
 Pennsylvania is the only mid-Atlantic state that has not raised its wage above $7.25.

 LAMPa supports an increase in the minimum wage in Pennsylvania that will take into account the impact on nonprofit organizations, including: phasing in to lessen the impact of increased costs on our social service safety net; that new revenues be earmarked to increase reimbursement to help lessen the impact of wage increases and a formula that ties future increases of the minimum wage to an annual wage index.